danielharrell/does_music_move/does_music_move.md

 it makes, before offering a briefer account of the nonsense it makes.

+#### The sense it makes.
-To see the complete sense it makes, we can start by comparing the movement we hear in music, with the variation we hear in sounds more generally.
+To see the sense it makes, we can start by comparing the movement we hear in music, with the variation we hear in sounds more generally.
 As examples, consider the difference between the